 Please, no matter what, just take this as information.
 Do your own research.
 Make your own lifestyle adjustments with the help of professionals you trust and do your due diligence in background checks.
 With that being said, if you would like referrals for resources I have used, you can find them in this blog post, in past blog posts, or message me and I am happy to send them your way.
 No matter what, enjoy this life that you have, and do your best to have longevity.
 Make it adventurous.

-*Medical Disclaimer- Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+*Medical Disclaimer- Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this Website.
 Please also review terms & conditions.